 Business entities are part of the Dynamics 365 Customer Engagement (on-premises) default installation and they appear in the customization user interface.
 An account, contact, and letter are examples of business entities.
 After installation, you can add custom entities to Dynamics 365 Customer Engagement (on-premises) to address specific business needs of the organization.
 In a Dynamics 365 Customer Engagement (on-premises) Solution, you can set business and custom entities and attributes to be either customizable or non-customizable.
 You can modify a customizable entity by renaming it, adding new attributes, or changing various settings, such as duplicate detection or queue support settings.
 You cannot modify a non-customizable entity.
 For more information about customization, unmanaged and managed solutions, and managed properties, see Package and Distribute Extensions with Dynamics 365 Customer Engagement (on-premises) Solutions.

 If you are using the early-bound programming model, an entity is represented by a class, such as the

 Account class that represents the account entity.
 Entity attributes are represented by class properties.
 This class is generated by the CrmSvcUtil tool.
 For more information, see WCF Early Bound (strong typed) Programming.
 Alternatively, you can write programs that work with entity data by using a dynamic approach.
 For more information, see WCF Late Bound (loosely typed) Programming.

-In the Dynamics 365 Customer Engagement Web Services, the term “entity attribute” is used interchangeably with the term “attribute” and the term “property” (class property).
+In the Dynamics 365 Customer Engagement (on-premises) Web Services, the term “entity attribute” is used interchangeably with the term “attribute” and the term “property” (class property).

 You can generate the metadata for your organization using these samples: